jvde-github/AIS-catcher/README.md

 In this example the Default Model performs quite well in contrast to the Standard non-coherent engine with 38 messages identified versus 4 for the standard engine.
 This is typical when there are messages of poor quality.
 However, it increases the decoding time a bit and has a slightly higher memory usage so needs more powerful hardware.
 Please note that the improvements seen for this particular file are an exception.

+For completeness, the decoder for NMEA input as text is activated by `-m 5` and `-m 4` is a experimental implementation to test new ideas.
+In practice, the user will not require these settings.

 ### Input from FM discriminator
 We can run AIS-catcher on a RAW audio file as in this [tutorial](https://github.com/freerange/ais-on-sdr/wiki/Testing-GNU-AIS):